 To effectively work with the XML, you will likely want to use file sectioning.
 This makes it easy to restrict the main part of the action to the contents of specific XML tags.
-You can also use extra processing to automatically replace reserved XML characters in your replacement string.
+The XML in DOCX files does not have line breaks.
+So you need to change "context type" to avoid heaps of XML on the Results Panel.
+Select "use sections as context" when using file sectioning.
+Otherwise, set it to "no context" or to "search for context" with $<?+[^{<}>]++>?+$ as the context regex.
+This regex matches a single XML tag or the text between two tags.
+If your replacement string contains reserved XML characters, use extra processing to automatically replace those.

 To search-and-replace through the body text of DOCX files, for example, take these steps on the Action panel:

 - 1. Start with a fresh action. - 2.
 Set the action type to "search and replace". - 3.
 Enter the text to search for and replace with. - 4.
 Select "search and collect sections" from the "file sectioning" list.
 Leave the section search type as "regular expression". - 5.
 In the Section Search box, enter the regular expression <w:t>([^<]++)</w:t>.
 This regular expression matches a pair of <w:t> and </w:t> XML tags, and the text between them.
 In Word .docx files, all printable text is stored between such tags.
 Turn on "case sensitive search" in the file sectioning for better performance.
 XML tags are case sensitive. - 6.
 In the Section Collect box, enter the backreference 1 to restrict the main action to the contents of the <w:t> tag. - 7.
-Turn on "extra processing". - 8.
-Set the extra processing search type to "delimited literal text", the "extra term delimiter" to a comma, and the "extra pair delimiter" to an equals sign. - 9.
-Enter <=<,>=>,&=& into the "extra processing search" box. - 10.
+Turn on "extra processing".

+- 8. Set the extra processing search type to "delimited literal text", the "extra term delimiter" to a comma, and the "extra pair delimiter" to an equals sign. - 9.
+Enter <=&lt; ,>=&gt; ,&=&amp; into the "extra processing search" box. - 10.
 Make sure "non-overlapping search" is turned on for extra processing. - 11.
+Set "context type" to "use sections as context". - 12.
 Click the Preview button to run the action.